Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

     + overlaps: composite rasters of insect and host species
     + ranges: estimates of range areas
     + SDMs: species distribution models
+    + variable-contributions: summary of SDMs' relative contribution of each bioclimatic variable in predicting presence / absence
 + src:
     + bash: bash scripts to generate individual species R scripts
     + data: R scripts for data download and assessment